damilarekoiki/project-management/README.md

 - Factories - To create fake data for testing purpose.

-## Tasks of a project on the frontend
+## Tasks in a project on the frontend

 - Multiple tasks can be created at once.